 Edwards is also commonly associated with the First Great Awakening, in which he was an undeniably integral figure.
 Nevertheless, even in the midst of such evangelistic fervor, Edwards longed for the hearts of people to be everlastingly set on God.
-Still in the shadows of the awakening that seemed to involve nearly every person in the Connecticut-valley region, Edwards looked on disconcertingly as the people reverted to old ways.
+Still in the shadows of the awakening, which seemed to involve nearly every person in the Connecticut-valley region, Edwards lamented as the people reverted to old ways.
 He wondered whether the awakenings had truly impacted the people.

 The revival spirit was finally rekindled when George Whitefield traveled across the Atlantic and preached to the masses throughout the colonies.
 Edwards was a supporter of Whitefield, and followed up Whitefield’s itinerate preaching with his own sermon series on the parable of the sower, exhorting his congregation not to be like the seed that fell on the rock, which sprang up quickly only to be scorched by the sun and die on rocky soil from lack of deep roots.
 Even more, in the wake of Whitefield’s preaching, Edwards’ community, and even his own family, began to experience spiritual awakening.
 This set the stage for that famous sermon, Sinners in the Hands of an Angry God.